FAQs

 Is this theologically safe?

 Yes, this is biblically based and addresses no doctrinal issues.
 The skills are entirely based on scripture and the focus is on application of the skills.
 The small group study shows couples “how to do” what scripture clearly tells us we should do.
+Each session starts with a biblical reference that sets the stage for that session.

 How difficult is this for me to implement?